Home / Build Up

 It is essentially a matter of overhauling the city’s infrastructure, including 12 stadia with surrounding sports areas that are all to be air-conditioned with solar energy, all built in less than a decade.

 Yes, the challenges do seem overwhelming.
 But so did many of the greatest and most difficult projects undertaken in modern history.
+When I think about the great engineering accomplishments of the past century, two MEP-related endeavours springing to mind are the race to the moon and the Hoover dam.

 Yet, looking at the political and economic landscape today, it is questionable if projects of such magnitude could be delivered anymore, in the US or anywhere else.